ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/advanced_configuration.rst

 This is the complete definition of a policy.
 Let's go one by one.

 * PolicyName         : this must be a human readable name explaining what the policy is doing ( mandatory ).
 * policyType         : is the name of the policy we want to run as defined in DIRAC.ResourceStatusSystem.Policy.Configurations ( mandatory ).
+* doNotCombineResult : if this option is present, the status will not be merged with the rest of statuses ( but actions on this policy will apply ).
 * matchParams        : is the dictionary containing the policy metadata used by :ref:`Info Getter <info getter>` to match policies.
 Any of them can be a CSV.

 .. note :: Remember, declare ONLY the parameters in match params that want to be taken into account.